Everyone's Hero: Plot

-When Yankee escapes the office, he evades several security guards and finally returns Darlin' to Babe.
+When Yankee escapes the office, he evades several security guards and returns Darlin' to Babe.
 Cross tries to talk Babe out of accepting the victory, saying that Yankee is too young to be a counting player.
 Despite this, Babe gives Yankee a confidence boost by telling him that "it's not the bat, it's the batter".
-Yankee manages to hit Screwie after two strikes.
+Yankee hits Screwie after two strikes.
 While numerous Cubs players try to tag Yankee out, he dodges and trips them.
-Lefty makes his last attempt to tag him out, but Yankee manages to outsmart him by jumping over him (as payback for getting both him and his father in trouble) and landing on home plate, scoring a run.
+Lefty makes his last attempt to tag him out, but Yankee outsmarts him by jumping over him and landing on home plate, scoring a run.
 This restores the morale of the Yankees, who score seven more runs to take the lead and win the World Series.
 Stanley apologizes to Yankee for being too hard on him and congratulates him for being the best player.

 The revelation of Darlin's theft leads to the arrest of Cross, who says that Yankee was a fan who cheated.
-When his involvement as an accomplice and a cheater is also revealed, Lefty is kicked off the team and also arrested.
-Stanley's name is cleared and officially reinstated as the stadium's custodian.
+When his involvement as an accomplice and a cheater is also revealed, Lefty is kicked off the team and arrested.
+Stanley's name is cleared, and he is reinstated as the stadium's custodian.
 Yankee, his parents, and his new baseball friends, Screwie and Darlin', celebrate the Yankees' World Series win in a victory parade where he becomes an honorary player, while Cross works as the Babe Ruth bobblehead's vendor and Lefty works as a street cleaner as part of their work release.
 Yankee happily plays catch with Screwie and the hobos' Boxer dog.